Aircraft / Boeing 727-200

 One of two variations of the Boeing 727 aircraft family, the Boeing 727-200 is a narrow-body, medium range three-engine jet airliner manufactured by Boeing Commercial Airplanes, a division of The Boeing Company.
 Boeing Commercial Airplanes is headquartered in Renton, Washington USA, while the parent company’s head office is located in Arlington, Virginia USA.

-The 2nd variant of the type, the 727-200 features an engine on each side of the fuselage instead on the wings, each located near the leading edge of the tail fin.
-A 3rd engine is mounted on the tail cone of the fuselage, which forms an S-duct that connects with an exhaust port located at the rear of the fuselage below the tail.
-A latter day subvariant of the 727-200, known as the Boeing 727-200 Advanced, was introduced in 1970 and featured more powerful engines, higher fuel capacity, longer range, and overall MTOW (maximum takeoff weight).
+The 2nd variant of the Boeing 727 series, the Boeing 727-200 features an engine on each side of the fuselage instead on the wings, each located near the leading edge of the tail fin.
+A 3rd engine is centrally mounted at the tail cone of the fuselage and forms an S-duct through the tail, connecting with an exhaust port located at the rear end of the fuselage.
+A latter day subvariant of the 727-200, known as the Boeing 727-200 Advanced, was introduced in 1970 and featured more powerful engines, higher fuel capacity, and a 32% longer range.

 Reference: Wikipedia.